Best Cheap Health Insurance in Nebraska (2025)

 It's worthwhile to see how much COBRA would cost if you left your job.

-COBRA insurance costs an average of $722 per month for a single person in Nebraska.
+COBRA insurance costs an average of $722 per month for an individual person in Nebraska.
 That's cheaper than a Silver plan from HealthCare.gov, which costs an average of $743 per month (before discounts).
-In Nebraska, COBRA may be the cheaper option if you quit, are fired or retire from your job and need time to get new coverage.
+In Nebraska, COBRA may be the more affordable option if you quit, are fired or retire from your job and need time to get new coverage.
 In most other areas of the country, COBRA is usually more expensive than a marketplace plan.

 Short-term health insurance is an option if you only need a plan for a short window of time, like if you're between jobs.
-Plans can last up to three months initially.
-You can renew a plan for one month.
-That gives you a total of four months of coverage.
+It's important to remember that these plans usually have worse coverage than marketplace health insurance.

 Frequently asked questions